dsbrown1331/imitation_learning/README.md

 ## Part 3:

-Now we will teach a simple behavioral cloning (BC) agent to drive itself out of the valley.
+Now you will code up a simple behavioral cloning (BC) agent to drive itself out of the valley.

 First take a look at `mountain_car_bc.py` and try to get a basic understanding of what is happening.
 By default this code will collect a single demonstration, then parse the states and actions into tensors for easy input to a PyTorch neural network.
-It then trains a policy to imitate the demonstrations and evaluates the policy by testing it on different initial states.
+You then need to add code to trains a policy to imitate the demonstrations and evaluate the policy by testing it on different initial states.
 The commmand line will output the average, min, and max total rewards.

 Try it out by running
 ```